 Periodically there are groups of people who meet to provide feedback about their satisfaction, the effectiveness, and the efficiency of our services.
 Members of these groups may include individuals receiving mental health/substance use disorder services (or those who have in the past), family members, advocates, community members, and/or service providers.
 Below are two examples of groups you may get involved with, and there may be more as needed.
 There may be other opportunities for involvement.
-Contact your local customer service office on pages 31 and 32 for more information.
+Contact your local Customer Service on pages 30 and 31 for more information.